massdriver-cloud/docs/docs/applications/container-repositories/02-github.md

 ### Where can I find my image tag path?

-The image tag path is the path configured within your application's `massdriver.yaml` file.
+The image tag path is the [`jq`](https://stedolan.github.io/jq/manual/) formatted path to the image tag field in the params section of your application's `massdriver.yaml` file.
 For example, if your `massdriver.yaml` file looks like this:

 ```yaml title="massdriver.yaml"
 runtime: